Nigeria: Pre-colonial era

 In the north, the incessant fighting amongst the Hausa city-states and the decline of the Bornu Empire allowed the Fulani people to gain headway into the region.
-Until this point, the Fulani, a nomadic ethnic group, primarily traversed the semi-desert Sahelian region north of Sudan with cattle and avoided trade and intermingling with the Sudanic peoples.
-At the beginning of the 19th century, Usman dan Fodio led a successful jihad against the Hausa Kingdoms, founding the centralised Sokoto Caliphate.
-This empire, with Arabic as its official language, grew rapidly under his rule and that of his descendants, who sent out invading armies in every direction.
-The vast landlocked empire connected the east with the western Sudan region and made inroads down south conquering parts of the Oyo Empire (modern-day Kwara), and advanced towards the Yoruba heartland of Ibadan, to reach the Atlantic Ocean.
-The territory controlled by the empire included much of modern-day northern and central Nigeria.
-The sultan sent out emirs to establish suzerainty over the conquered territories and promote Islamic civilisation; the emirs in turn became increasingly rich and powerful through trade and slavery.
-By the 1890s, the largest slave population in the world, about two million, was concentrated in the territories of the Sokoto Caliphate.
+Until this point, the Fulani, a nomadic foreign ethnic group, primarily traversed the semi-desert region with cattle.
+They largely avoided engaging in trade, agriculture, state-building, and other activities common among other West African peoples.
+At the beginning of the 19th century, Usman dan Fodio led a successful jihad against the Hausa Kingdoms, He accused the Hausa of not being true Muslims and subsequently established the Sokoto Caliphate.
+The Sokoto Caliphate relied heavily on slavery, with large-scale plantation slavery, concubinage, and domestic servitude.
+While the primary source of new slaves were the newly conquered Hausa peoples, raids on non-Muslim communities and other ethnic groups accused of not being true Muslims persisted.
+The caliphate as a whole became one of the largest slave societies in 19th-century Africa.
+This empire, grew rapidly under his rule and that of his descendants, who sent out invading armies in every direction.
+The Sokoto Caliphate sought to link the eastern and western Sudan regions while attempting to expand southward into the Yoruba country.
+It conquered parts of the old Oyo Empire (modern-day Kwara), and attempted to penetrate deeper into the heart of Yorubaland.
+However, the Yoruba forces of Ibadan delivered a decisive defeat to the invaders at the Battle of Osogbo, halting their jihad and successfully protecting the sovereign integrity of Yoruba territory.
+The sultan sent out emirs to establish suzerainty over the previous conquered territories and promote Islamic civilisation; the emirs in turn became increasingly rich and powerful through trade and slavery.
+By the 1890s, the largest slave population, about two million, was concentrated in the territories of the Sokoto Caliphate.
 The use of slave labour was extensive, especially in agriculture.
 By the time of its break-up in 1903 into various European colonies, the Sokoto Caliphate was one of the largest pre-colonial African states.

 A changing legal imperative (the outlawing of the Atlantic slave trade in 1807) and economic imperative (a desire for political and social stability) led most European powers to support the widespread cultivation of agricultural products, such as the palm, for use in European industry.
 The slave trade continued after the ban, as illegal smugglers purchased slaves along the coast from native slavers.
 Britain's West Africa Squadron sought to intercept the smugglers at sea.
-The rescued slaves were taken to Freetown, a colony in West Africa originally established by Lieutenant John Clarkson for the resettlement of slaves freed by Britain in North America after the American Revolutionary War.
+The rescued slaves were taken to Freetown, a colony in West Africa originally established for the resettlement of slaves freed by Britain.